Do you know that you can buy up to $50,000 of term life insurance from a company that has no height and weight requirement at all?

-We don't like this weight loss debiting procedure either, but all of the competitive companies do it.
+We don't like this weight loss debiting procedure either, but all of the competitive life insurance carriers do it.

 So be honest, but underestimate as much as possible when answering question about weight loss and never admit to losing more than you actually did.

 Tips for Quick Weight Loss